What is Bankruptcy?

 Once your repayment plan is complete, you will be discharged.
 Your discharge is conditioned upon completing a budget counseling course.

-If you are considering bankruptcy and would like to learn more about your options, we would be glad to meet with you and review your situation during a free no obligation consultation at our Troy office.
+If you are considering bankruptcy and would like to learn more about your options, we would be glad to meet with you and review your situation during a consultation at our Troy office.